 John: That’s a good start.

 Deborah: No, no, you just stop talking.
-You – and you know – you know the thing to do – and I always say this – when you’re in a confrontation, wait five seconds before you respond.
+You – and you know – you know the thing to do?
+And I always say this – when you’re in a confrontation, wait five seconds before you respond.
 You can look at the person, just like I’m looking at you now.
 You’re – listen, if you’re not the type that like to look a person directly in his eyes, look at his nose.
 You say – and you nod your head.
 You say, “I hear you.”
-Now, that is – I hear you…
+Is – does not mean…

 Deborah: …I agree with you.
 It literally means I hear you (laughter).